Frances E. Willard (1839-1898) Papers

-A few materials relating to the 1898 presentation to Northwestern University of a marble sculpture of Frances Willard are foldered together.
+A few materials relating to the 1898 presentation to Northwestern University of a marble sculpture of Frances Willard are in a separate folder.
 The sculpture was executed by the noted American artist Lorado Taft.

 A small amount of correspondence, both incoming and outgoing and dating from 1872, 1874-1876, 1886-1887, 1893, and 1895-1898, documents Willard's concerns regarding temperance and higher education for women.
 Of particular interest is Willard's lengthy letter of June 16, 1874, to the Northwestern University faculty criticizing changes in the University's rules of conduct for female students.
 Correspondence is arranged in chronological order.

 A few articles, a temperance pamphlet and address, and excerpts from some of Willard's other writings are arranged in one folder chronologically by date of publication.
-Finally, an 1884 temperance petition, presented by Willard to the national convention of the Prohibition Party, is foldered at the end of the series.
+Finally, an 1884 temperance petition, presented by Willard to the national convention of the Prohibition Party, is in a folder at the end of the series.

 Addition, Box 1

-The addition consists of four folders containing items related to the centenary of Frances Willard's birth, recent news clippings, and correspondence with Northwestern University and the University Archives regarding Frances Willard.
+The second addition consists of four folders containing items related to the centenary of Frances Willard's birth, more recent news clippings, and correspondence with Northwestern University and the University Archives regarding Frances Willard.

 The items documenting the 1939 centenary of Frances Willard's birth include articles, a cloth souvenir map showing the location of all Willard memorials across the United States, "The Uncrowned Queen" (a "dramatic monolog" by Jane Good of the Northwestern University School of Speech), and a first-day cover with the five-cent Frances Willard commemorative postage stamp (issued March 1940).

 Undated items consist of a puppet play, "Born to Lead," by Helen Elliott (published by the Signal Press) and a description of the Frances Willard Memorial Library at the WCTU headquarters in Evanston.